aurora-kit/aurora-grid/README.md

-# Aurora Grid
+# Auroræ Grid
-A grid system for Aurora Kit.
+A grid system for Auroræ Kit.